dcaro/wrk2004/lab-part2.md

 - Click **Save and run**

-Browse to the web app in the resource group and click "Scale up" in the left blade.
+Browse to the app service blade in the portal by searching for `wrk2004-@lab.LabInstance.Id` in the top search box.
+Scroll all the way to the left and search for **"Scale up"** in the left blade search box.

-Go to the production tab, the **P1V2** pricing tier should be selected.
-As we created one with a different tier (**F1** for CLI) in part 1, this worked!
+Select **"Scale up"** and select the **Production** tab.
+If the function worked, the **P1V2** pricing tier should be selected.
+As we created one with a different tier (**F1** for CLI) in part 1, you have successfully completed the lab!

 ## Summary
 Congratulations, you have created an  Azure function app using Azure CLI.
 This automates the management of resources in Azure using Azure PowerShell!